damianosmel/dom2vec/README.md

 * protein2ipr.dat.gz

 1. Get protein lengths parsing match_complete.xml:
-* Change folder/files paths appropriately in [proteinXMLHandler_run.py](code/proteinXMLHandler_run.py)
+* change folder/files paths appropriately in [proteinXMLHandler_run.py](code/proteinXMLHandler_run.py)
 * run `proteinXMLHandler_run.py`
 * prot_id_len tabular file will be created; a sample of the first 100 lines of the full file is saved at [sample file](domain_architecture_creation/prot_id_len_sample_100.tab)

 2. Get domains and evidence db id per protein:
-* Select the output domain annotation **type**: overlap, non overlapping or non redundant.
+* select the output domain annotation **type**: overlap, non overlapping or non redundant.
 Then set if *GAP* domain is also added to annotations.
   Change folder/files paths appropropriately and uncomment the first section in [main.py](code/main.py)
-* Parse domain hits per protein running `main.py`
+* parse domain hits per protein running `main.py`
 * id_domains_type.tab file will be created; a sample of the first 100 lines of the full file, for non overlapping with *GAP*, is saved at [sample file](domain_architecture_creation/id_domains_no_overlap_gap_sample_100.tab)

 3. Get domain architecture corpus:
-* Change folder/files paths appropriately and uncomment the first section in [main.py](code/main.py)
+* change folder/files paths appropriately and uncomment the first section in [main.py](code/main.py)
 * run `main.py`
 * domains_corpus_type.txt file will be created; sample of the first 100 line of the full file, for non overlapping with *GAP*, is saved at [sample file](domain_architecture_creation/domains_corpus_no_overlap_gap_sample_100.txt)